 Symptoms of panleukopenia can include:

-- Lethargy: This can be difficult to detect in cats, who typically spend much of their time snoozing, but if your cat isn't showing interest in toys it usually likes or seems to avoid contact with you, these can be signs of depression.
+Lethargy and mood issues can be difficult to detect in cats, who typically spend much of their time snoozing, but if your cat isn't showing interest in toys it usually likes or seems to avoid contact with you, these can be signs of depression.

 The virus also causes a marked decrease in white blood cells, leaving affected cats susceptible to a secondary bacterial infection.
 Dehydration and secondary bacterial infections are often life-threatening in these instances.